- Why Use Books to Learn German?

 Using a book to learn German is one of the best ways to get started.
-There are an endless selection of books aimed at beginners, all making big promises.
+There are an endless selection of books aimed at everyone from beginners to intermediates, all making big promises.
 But which ones really work?

 Why Use Books to Learn German?